-- (a) Scope of rules.
-These rules govern the procedure in the courts of the state of Utah in all actions of a civil nature, whether cognizable at law or in equity, and in all statutory proceedings, except as governed by other rules promulgated by this court or enacted by the Legislature.
-They shall be liberally construed and applied to achieve the just, speedy, and inexpensive determination of every action. - (b) Effective date.
-All laws in conflict with these rules are of no force or effect.
+(a) Scope of rules.
+These rules govern the procedure in the courts of the state of Utah in all actions of a civil nature, whether cognizable at law or in equity, and in all statutory proceedings, except as governed by other rules promulgated by this court or enacted by the Legislature and except as stated in Rule 81.
+They shall be liberally construed and applied to achieve the just, speedy, and inexpensive determination of every action.
 These rules govern all actions brought after they take effect and all further proceedings in actions then pending.
 If, in the opinion of the court, applying a rule in an action pending when the rule takes effect would not be feasible or would work injustice, the former procedure applies.